 Piano Ensemble & Chamber Music

 I take every opportunity to give my students experience in piano ensemble and chamber music.
-Three teams from my studio have gone on to win the MTNA Senior Piano Duet competition and compete in the Fischoff National Chamber Music Competition.
+Three teams from my studio have won the MTNA Senior Piano Duet competition; others won honors in the Fischoff National Chamber Music Competition.
 Three chamber groups and a soloist from my studio have appeared on National Public Radio’s “From the Top”.
-In summers I teach and perform at the Kinhaven Adult Piano Workshop in Vermont, which focuses on music for piano four hands.
-I have made my own contribution to the duet and chamber music literature, such as four-hand adaptations of works by Bartok and Piazzolla, and arrangements for early level chamber groups.
+I have enjoyed teaching and performing for many summers at the Kinhaven Adult Piano Workshop in Vermont, which focuses on music for piano four hands.
+My own contribution to the duet and chamber music literature includes four-hand adaptations of works by Bartok, Kodaly and Piazzolla, as well as arrangements for early level chamber groups.

 College & Careers

-Graduates of the studio have continued their studies at leading music schools such as Indiana University, Juilliard, California Institute of the Arts, Cleveland Institute of Music, New England Conservatory, and the Eastman School of Music.
+Graduates of the studio have continued their studies at leading music schools such as Indiana University, Juilliard Conservatory, California Institute of the Arts, Cleveland Institute of Music, Frost School of Music/University of Miami, New England Conservatory, and the Eastman School of Music.
 They hold posts from tenured university professor to opera conductor to free-lance professional musician.
 Most Breth students, however, go on to other careers, as architects, lawyers, doctors, computer scientists or fashion designers whose lives are enriched by music.

 Piano for Adults and Professionals

 Adult members of the studio are serious music lovers who desire to improve their skills and enter into a community of like-minded individuals.
-Most belong to piano performance groups within and without the Breth studio and many also enjoy playing in recitals, festivals, and the four-hands workshop at Kinhaven (Vermont), where I teach every June.
+Most belong to piano performance groups within and without the Breth studio and many also enjoy playing in recitals, festivals, and piano workshops.
 Though adult students have more freedom in designing a curriculum than do pre-college students, we still work on technique and related skills along with repertoire.
 There are ample opportunities to collaborate and perform for those who wish to do so.